Monte Cristo, Washington: Becoming an extinct town

 The town survived as a tourist destination for several more decades, but the county road was flooded out in December 1980, and the only remaining business in town, a lodge, burned down in 1983.
 That same year, a nonprofit group called Monte Cristo Preservation Association stepped in to save and restore the historical site.

 Very few original structures are still standing, but the four-mile-long road (as noted in driving directions) into town remains popular with hikers and mountain bikers.
 The road is impassable to vehicles as the shore on either side of the bridge washed out several years ago.
 The bridge remained standing, however hikers and mountain bikers now either have to ford the river or cross over fallen trees in order to continue onto the old town-site from the Barlow Pass entry.

 Extensive plans for removing pollution from mine tailings have been written, and include removal and/or containment of pollution in remote mine sites in the nearby Glacier Basin.
 A new access road was created as part of the cleanup.
-Cleanup of arsenic and other toxins left behind began in September 2012 and was completed in 2015.
+Cleanup of arsenic and other toxins left behind began in September 2012 and was reopened to the public on June 3, 2016.

 Mines that are not caved in are: Boston American Mine, Justice Mine, Mystery Mine, and New Discovery Tunnel.